thomasthaddeus/cityuseattle.github.io/docs/tools/ubuntu.md

 ![Ubuntu_windows10](/assets/images/ubuntu/windows10_5.png)

 ---

-# Install Ubuntu on MacOS and Windows (Not for Apple Silicon Valley and Windows 10)
+# Install Ubuntu on macOS and Windows (Not for Apple Silicon and Windows 10)

 If you're using Windows 10, please see [Install Ubuntu on Windows 10]({{ site.baseurl }}{% link docs/tools/ubuntu.md %})

 ## What you will need

 1. VirtualBox (If you don't have VirtualBox installed, please follow this [link]({{ site.baseurl }}{% link docs/tools/virtualbox.md %}) to install it.)
 2. Internet Connection
 3. Ubuntu ISO file

 ## Get started